NinoslavVasic/Algorithmic-Trading/Proposal.md

 ## Candidate ML or Statistical Models to Explore

-ARIMA for time series, Deep Learning, NLTL for sentiment analysis
+Deep Learning, NLTK for sentiment analysis, Polynomials from sklearn